Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Gromov hyperbolicity, and contractible fixed points

 Now we can prove the theorem.

 \begin{proof}[Proof of Theorem \ref{minimality}]

-.1in Now we prove the trichotomy in the statement of Theorem \ref{minimality}.
+.1in We already proved that $\cF$ is $\R$-covered and uniform in Lemma \ref{rcov}.
+Now we prove the trichotomy in the statement of Theorem \ref{minimality}.
 Lift to a double cover $M_2$ so that the lift $\cG$ of $\cF$ is transversely orientable.
 By the previous lemma, $\cG$ is minimal, and also the leaves of $\cG$ are pairwise homeomorphic.

 .08in

 {\bf {Case 1}} $-$ Suppose that $\cG$ has a plane leaf.

 Then all the leaves of $\cG$ are planes.
 Then leaves of $\cG$ cover those of $\cF$ at most two to one, so the fundamental group of leaves of $\cF$ is a subgroup of ${\bf Z}_2$.
 If the fundamental group is not trivial, then the leaf is the projective plane, which is disallowed by minimality of $\cF$.
 It follows that all the leaves of $\cF$ are also planes.
 Then $M = \mathbb{T}^3$, by a result of Rosenberg \cite{Rosenberg}.